Best Dual Motor eBikes in Canada (2026): 12 AWD Picks, 36–93 kg, $1,999–$5,599

 3. Maintenance Costs More

 Two motors mean two controllers, additional wiring, and more connectors that can corrode or loosen — especially through salt-spray winter riding.
 Hub motors themselves are sealed and low-maintenance, but the electrical system connecting them is more complex.
-Budget $50–$100 per year for inspections and connector maintenance beyond normal brake and tyre costs.
+Budget $50–$100 per year for inspections and connector maintenance beyond normal brake and tire costs.
 The trade-off: if one motor fails, the other still works.
 You ride home on one motor instead of calling for a pickup.

 Not sure dual motor is right for you?